tanzhur/FoursquareApp/README.md

-FoursquareApp
+Foursquare App
 =============

-Simple app for Web-Services Course
+Simple Foursquare-like App for the Web Services course in Telerik Academy